 And instead of bears, I use something everyone who’s picking a Vitamix knows: Smoothies.

 I also didn’t want to scare anyone into thinking a G-Series is too big for an individual.
 Sure, three tiny smoothies might be too much for certain people who live alone.
 (But I can take down three tiny smoothies in one sitting without a problem.)

 The wide (low-profile, 64-ounce) containers are a little trickier to use.
 But not enough to avoid getting it.

 If you use the proper technique, your machine will be able to handle whatever you throw at it.

 Still concerned?
-Here are two resources:
+Here are three resources:

 Resource 1) I wrote an article answering most questions about Vitamix containers.
 Read more »»

 Resource 2) There are a couple of online video courses about Vitamix that can help you master your technique (and get the most out of your Vitamix).
 Read more »»